SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition to their flagship location in Fisherman's Wharf, you can also find several smaller cafes throughout the city.
 If you love sourdough bread, then check out the menu at one of these smaller locations.

-• Pier 39: You will also find another small restaurant about two blocks away on Pier 39 also in Fisherman's Wharf.
+• Pier 39: You will find another small Boudin restaurant about two blocks away on Pier 39, also in Fisherman's Wharf.
 It has a smaller selection of items, but still features their classic soup in bread bowls, some of their salads, sandwiches, and pizza.
+Open daily from 9:30 am to 8 pm (and until 9 pm on Fridays and Saturdays).

-• Macy's Union Square Café at 251 Geary Street: If you happen to be in Union Square and are craving locally baked bread, then head over to Macy's.
+• Macy's Union Square Café at 170 O'Farrell Street: If you happen to be in Union Square and are craving locally baked bread, then head over to Macy's.
 There are two places in Macy's you will find Boudin Bakery.
 One is in the Cellar (on the fourth level) and the other is a smaller kiosk on level 1.
+Open Monday through Saturday 10 am to 8 pm and Sundays 11 am to 7 pm.

-• Embarcadero 4 Bakery & Cafe: This one is located near Justine Herman Plaza at 4 Embarcadero Center.
+• Embarcadero 4 Bakery & Cafe: This one is located near Justin Herman Plaza at 4 Embarcadero Center.
 It's a small spot open mostly for lunch and offers just outdoor seating.
 It's mostly for those working in this area as a grab and go spot, but if you are nearby and want some sourdough, make sure to stop by for lunch.
+Open on weekdays only from 8 am to 4 pm.

 Pinterest pin for Boudin Bakery